A cross-platform C++20 library providing extensible C++ type serialization on top of nfx-json

 FetchContent_MakeAvailable(nfx-serialization)

-# Link with static library
+# Link with header-only library

-target_link_libraries(your_target PRIVATE nfx-serialization::static)
+target_link_libraries(your_target PRIVATE nfx-serialization::nfx-serialization)

 Option 2: As a Git Submodule